kwizatz88/GsyncSwitch/README.md

 https://developer.nvidia.com/nvapi

-V1.1 : added HDR switch (at least for W11, not sure if shortcut win+alt+b works in W10 now : app just send shortcut)
+V1.1 : added HDR switch (at least for W11, not sure if shortcut win+alt+b works in W10 now : app just sends shortcut)

 v1.3 : added creator info so W11 antivirus doesn't get crazy for no reason + personal needs in bar :